mcnemesis/nemesis_irc_scripts/README.md

 ---------------
 (originally by Ashish Shukla) :

-    - Displays a pop-up message for message received
+    - Displays a pop-up message for message received (No-longer depends on Net::DBus -- uses notify-send)

     - Plays sound notification alongside the notification pop-up (new addition)